10-3-pursuit/project-startup-challenge-fullstack/README.md

 <img src="startup.png" width="500" height="500">

 You've now participated in a simple 'Startup Challenge' with user research, user stories and pitches.
-Then you created modified fullstack 'Startuup Challenge' using React and json-server.
+Then you created modified fullstack 'Startup Challenge' using React and json-server.
 Now it's time to put it all together with React, Express & PostgreSQL.

 You and your team now have the technical and intellectual capability to build out an MVP that solves an actual problem.